-How is the charter school program evaluated?
+1. How is the charter school program evaluated?

-The Storm Lake/Iowa Central/Buena Vista Early College Charter High School program is evaluated annually through the Charter Advisory Board and the Iowa Department of Education Consultant, Janet Boyd.
+The Storm Lake/Iowa Central/Buena Vista Early College Charter High School program is evaluated annually through the Charter Advisory Board and the Iowa Department of Education.
 The charter report is reviewed annually, evaluated, and suggestions are given on improvements.
-The board is composed of Iowa Central advisors and representatives, Storm Lake School District administration, board members and staff, former and current charter students, and members of the Storm Lake community.
+The board is composed of Iowa Central Community College advisors and representatives; Storm Lake Community School District administration, board members and staff, former and current charter students, and members of the Storm Lake community.

-Is the charter school successful?
+2. Is the charter school successful?

-The Storm Lake/Iowa Central/Buena Vista Early College Charter High School is successful.
+The Storm Lake/lowa Central/Buena Vista Early College Charter High School is successful.
 It continues to serve some of the most underrepresented students attending college.
 The charter program is providing a way for more students to pursue careers in high need/high demand trade programs as well as associate and bachelor's degrees.
-Student achievement is measured by those who complete their program, continue their education and finish their second year, or transfer to enroll in a university.
-A student this year was able to obtain their bachelor's degree from Buena Vista University in Biomedical Science with plans to apply to med school while eight other students completed their diploma or associate's degree.
-This is the highest number of completers we have had in a single year compared to the last five years of data.
-Areas of completion range from Carpentry, Welding, Criminal Justice, Entrepreneurship, Medical Assistant, and Nursing.
+Student achievement is measured by those who complete a program, continue education and finish the second year, transfer to a university, or find gainful employment after graduation.
+A student this year was able to obtain their associate's degree from Iowa Central while also taking several courses through Buena Vista University as part of our Aspiring Teachers partnership.
+This year edges last year as the highest number of completers in a single year compared to the last five years of data.
+Areas of completion range from Carpentry, Welding, Criminal Justice, Industrial Mechanics, Nursing and Education.

-Additionally, eighteen previous charter students were able to finish with their associate's degree or program after an additional year or longer in areas of Radiologic Technology, Robotics, Electrical Tech, Computer Networking, Nursing, and Accounting.
+Additionally, 23 previous charter students were able to finish with their associate's degree or program after an additional year or longer in areas of Auto Technology, Diesel Technology, Auto Collision Technology, Culinary Arts & Hospitality Management, Nursing, TV & Radio Production, and Turf grass Management.
 Many of these students transferred to various universities, found gainful employment in their fields, or are pursuing an additional degree from Iowa Central.
-Of the 26 that returned this year, 22 should graduate in the spring.
+Of the 22 that returned this year, 19 should graduate in the spring.
 This highlights the success of these individual students but more importantly, the value and opportunity the charter school provides to families in this diverse community.

-The success of the program is a direct result of informing those who live and work in our community a priority.
-Many of the programs and procedures in place during COVID have returned to normal while ensuring safety protocols are still being met.
-Iowa Central Admissions counselors can still hold virtual meetings but have been more present in the high school setting explaining academic programs, transfer credits, campus living, course work, etc. Yearly collaboration continues with the local Iowa State Extension community group that serves to educate Latino youth to succeed in school and pursue higher education.
-This was the ninth year Iowa Central Representatives and the Charter Coordinator held summer orientation to help retention in the program.
+Programs and procedures in place during COVID have returned to normal while ensuring safety protocols are still being met.
+Iowa Central admissions counselors are back in the high school explaining academic programs, transfer credits, campus living, course work, etc. The district added a College and Career Transition Counselor (CCTC) this year and her role will be in assisting students with college and career exploration.
+Yearly collaboration continues with the local Iowa State Extension community group that serves to educate Latino youth to succeed in school and pursue higher education.
+This was the 10th year Iowa Central Representatives and the Charter Coordinator held summer orientation to help retention in the program.
 Financial aid/scholarship workshops along with year-end events and meetings resumed in person.
 The Storm Lake/Iowa Central/Buena Vista Charter program continues to collaborate, adapt and innovate ways to safely inform the students and community of our mission and to reach our goals each year.